 Patreon became popular with Etsy sellers because of its membership tiers.
 Etsy sellers usually have a Patreon page as an exclusive membership site, with monthly content in how-to videos, project inspiration examples, and bonus products.

 What Patreon lacks are promotional tools and a built-in audience.
 You cannot sell one-time products since you technically do not have a store.
-However, if you have an established buyer following, know how to market your products, and can produce a steady stream of content—digital, educational, and physical products—Patreon can be a beneficial platform for you.
+However, if you have an established buyer following, know how to market your products, and can produce a steady stream of content—digital, educational, and physical products—Patreon can be a beneficial platform.

-Patreon is entirely free.
+atreon is entirely free.
 It only deducts platform fees depending on your subscribed plan.
-Features are also available depending on your tier, with more functionalities unlocked in higher plans.
+Features are also available depending on your tier, with more functionalities unlocked in higher plans:

 - Lite: 5% of the monthly income you earn on Patreon